AussieSeaweed/gameservice/docs/source/index.rst

 GameFrame
 =========

-GameFrame is a Python game framework library implementing various poker and other board games.
+GameFrame is a Python package for various game implementations.

 The following games are supported in GameFrame...